 These pink-bodied birds with a unique beak, are generally found in large colonies.
 The beaks are capable of eliminating mud and silt before they can eat their food.
 Flamingos can be found in many African countries, areas of Florida, and one particular type of species is found only in the Andean highlands.
 The various Flamingo species are - Greater Flamingo, Lesser Flamingo, American Flamingo, Andean Flamingo, James's Flamingo, and Chilean Flamingo.

-There are 3 different types of geese found around the globe - grey geese (Anser), black geese (Branta), and white geese (Chen).
+There are three different types of geese found around the globe - grey geese (Anser), black geese (Branta), and white geese (Chen).
 Geese are medium to large in size and can be domesticated easily.
 There are many species of the same; most of which migrate to various places each year.
 This bird is vegetarian by nature, therefore not a favorite when it comes to farmers trying to protect their crops.

-Herons have a slight resemblance to storks, spoonbills, etc. These are also known as egrets or bitterns.
+Herons have a slight resemblance to storks, spoonbills, etc. These are also known as egrets and bitterns.
 These are generally found near wetlands.
 They feed on fish, insects, and other aquatic animals.
 There are about 64 different species of herons found in the world.

-There are over 90 various species of Kingfishers found in the woodland areas as well as wetlands, across the world.
+There are over 90 various species of kingfishers found in the woodland areas as well as wetlands, across the world.
 They are superb divers when it comes to catching fish in the rivers.
 Their pointed bills are what help them bag the catch.
 Kingfishers have superb eyesight whether they are in air or under water.

 This bird is considered to be a thief because it is known to steal young birds away from the nests.
 Such is the reputation of the magpie that it turned out to be the main culprit in the popular Tintin series, The Castafiore Emerald.
 There are many species of the same.
 These are self-reliant from their young age when it comes to hunting for their food.

-Sleep by the day, awake through the night; these hunt in the night for insects, rats, hares, certain fish, and other birds.
+Sleep by the day, awake through the night; they hunt in the night for insects, rats, hares, certain fish, and other birds.
 There are many varieties of owls and many of these are found all over except for regions of Antarctica and remote islands.
-Although, they can be divided up into 2 distinct families - Strigidae and Tytonidae.
+Although, they can be divided up into two distinct families - Strigidae and Tytonidae.
 The unique feature of owls is that it can rotate its head in any direction.

 Penguins are found in the Southern hemisphere; most Antarctica.
 The Emperor Penguin is the largest of these species.
 These are aquatic birds, which cannot fly.
-There a few species that are found in the temperate zone, like the Galápagos Penguins, as well.
-The most fascinating quality about penguins is that they tend to live half of their lives in the chilly waters of the ocean and the other half on icy land.
+There are few species that are found in the temperate zone, like the Galápagos Penguins, as well.
+The most fascinating quality of penguins is that they tend to live half of their lives in the chilly waters of the ocean and the other half on icy land.

 Roadrunners are generally found in the deserts of Southwestern United States, Central America and Mexico.
 Such birds feed largely on insects and lead either a solitary life or in pairs.
-There are two different species of roadrunners found - Greater Roadrunner and Lesser Roadrunner.
+There are two different species of roadrunners - Greater Roadrunner and Lesser Roadrunner.
 They feed on insects, certain reptiles, rodents, fruits, seeds, and small mammals.

 Sparrows are plump and have powerful beaks.
 These include seeds and insects in their diet.
 These like to dust bathe.
 For this, they will dig a little bit of earth with their feet, lie on the dirt, and fling it around.
 This way, dust falls on their bodies and wings.
 They also like to do the same in water.

 Toucans have a very colorful and large bill, which is the most distinguishing factor of these birds.
 These are brightly colored, flamboyant birds.
 These eat fruits but can also include insects in their diet as well.
-Such birds are non migratory and nest in tree holes.
+Such birds are nonmigratory and nest in tree holes.

 Vultures are easily distinguished because of their bald head and brown bodies.
 These are scavengers and generally kill only the wounded or sick animals.
 They tend to wait for another carnivore or scavenger to eat the carcass first, and then make its move when possible.